DemonUSR/google-sheet-2-form-simple-quiz-/README.md

 10. It will say unsafe Click on advance > to unsafe **
 11. Wait until it's executed.
 Hurraaaaayyyyyyyyyyy Done.
 12. After questions are added, Customize your form as you wish to.

+Video link will be uploaded soon...

+# Attention
+- creating form from ACTIVE SHEET not full spreadsheet
+- only adds quiz question ( required mode )
+- any other changes you should make manually in form